 Many ACCC member programs are interested in developing and/or enhancing their programs for lung cancer screening.
-ACCC is pleased to partner with the Lung Cancer Alliance (LCA) in this websection featuring resources on lung cancer screening programs.
+ACCC is pleased to partner with the GO2 Foundation for Lung Cancer in this websection featuring resources on lung cancer screening programs.

 In December 2013, the U.S. Preventive Services Task Force (USPSTF) grade "B" recommendation for CT screening for high-risk individuals was made final.
 The USPSTF defines as high-risk factors as: